Hi, what do you want to do?

 Adjectives - ed or -ing exercise

-In this adjectives activity, learners fill in the blank to sentences with adjectives given to them.
+For this adjectives worksheet, students fill in the blank to sentences with adjectives given to them.
 Students choose the -ed or -ing version of the adjective for 20 sentences and make up 3 of their own.

 Curated OER